-The Becker Chicken Coop was founded by art teacher Sarah Clendenon and Aaron Vyvial.
+2010 – The Becker Chicken Coop was founded by art teacher Sarah Clendenon and Aaron Vyvial.
 They built it in the summer of 2010 on campus in a gated yard near the south playground.
 The coop includes a hen house and run with an auto-water and feed set-up.
 The deep litter-method is used to keep the coop as odor-free as possible while creating compost for eager neighborhood gardeners.

-In the spring of 2011, the Becker Coop joined Austin’s Funky Chicken Coop Tour.
+2011 (Spring) – The Becker Coop joined Austin’s Funky Chicken Coop Tour.
 This has brought thousands of visitors from around the city to our school where they learned more about Becker’s unique programs.

+2011 (Summer) – The Becker flock returned to their original homes.
+The Coop Committee, made up of parents, teachers, and neighbors, were ready to start a new flock with chicks to give the students a chance to watch them grow.
 Callahans General Store generously donated 16 day-old chicks, made up of 14 different breed varieties, as well as chick feed and pine shavings.
 The tiny chicks stayed in brooders at the homes of several Becker families before they were ready to move to the coop.